feutch/official/commands.md

 | `halo`           | Halo                     | 1          |
 | `bg3`            | Baldurs Gate 3           | 2          |
 | `obra_dinn`      | Return of the Obra Dinn  | 3          |

+## !clip
+Plays a random clip from the stream.
+Only usable during starting soon or be right back screens.
+Cooldown is 45 seconds.